wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 This design is similar to the concept of "register window" in SPARC, but instead of only supporting a limited number of windows, COM supports an infinite number of them due to the virtualization of the contexts.

+With a virtualized register file, context access is not any different from ordinary memory accesses.
+Although, since register contexts are accessed frequently, and are supposed to be fast, COM is equipped with a context cache that is specialized for caching context objects (e.g., the block size is the size of a context).